holstt/microservice-discord-bot-template/README.md

 ## About

-The Discord bot is part of a [microservice architecture](https://github.com/roedebaron/discordbot-microservice-architecture) managed by Docker Compose and depends on multiple other services in order to execute its' functionality - please see my other projects:
+The discord bot is part of a [microservice architecture](https://github.com/roedebaron/discordbot-microservice-architecture) managed by Docker Compose and acts like a template for which it is possible to integrate multiple other services.
+Please see my other projects:

 - [image-caption-ai](https://github.com/roedebaron/image-caption-ai)
 - [aau-schedule-scraping](https://github.com/roedebaron/aau-schedule-scraping)